-You can also collaborate with your liaison librarian to teach or co-teach an in-class course-related instruction session.
-These sessions focus on introducing students to discipline-based research materials relevant to their class or discipline, both online and in print, and learning the best means to gather and evaluate information from them.
+You can collaborate with your liaison librarian to teach or co-teach an in-class course-related instruction session.
+These sessions focus on introducing your students to subject-focused research materials relevant to your class or discipline.
+Students also learn strategies to effectively gather and evaluate scholarly information.
 Whenever possible, active learning strategies and a student-centered approach are customary.
 When you collaborate with a librarian, you can also opt for the course-related instruction session(s) taught by your librarian to take place in one of the Library's computer labs, allowing students to have authentic hands-on practice with the databases, resources, and activities being introduced.

 To arrange for an in-class course-related instruction session, please contact your liaison librarian at least two weeks prior to the date the instruction is desired.
-The earlier the contact, the more you and your librarian can discuss your student learning goals and plan meaningfully toward the desired outcomes.
+The earlier the contact, the more you and your librarian can discuss your student learning goals, assignments, and plan meaningfully toward the desired outcomes.

-The Instruction Department continues to strengthen the Library's distance learning outreach by consolidating information relevant to ISU students and faculty in DL courses in one easy to access place.
-We recommend all distance learning students review our Distance Learning Guide to learn how to access our library resources and services from off-campus and to review our instructional materials that cover the most asked-about basics.
+The Library continues to strengthen our distance & online learning outreach by consolidating information relevant to ISU students and faculty in DL courses in one easy to access place.
+We especially recommend all distance learning students review our Distance Learning Guide to learn how to access our library resources and services from off-campus and to review our instructional materials that cover the most asked-about basics.

 Embed your Librarian!

 Your liaison librarian can also work with your distance or fully online course!
-You can enroll your librarian into your Blackboard or Moodle course for providing feedback to students in discussion boards or blogs, or work with your librarian to develop a live or archived instruction session via Adobe Connect or other video conferencing software.
-In Canvas, you can also visit the My Library space (under Help menu in global navigation bar) to review the helpful Library tools we've made available to you as modules that you can embed into your Blackboard course pages, or use directly on the My Library page.
-Among the tools available is Ask Us!, the Library's live chat tool for you and your students to use to connect with library staff as assignment or research questions come up.
+You can enroll your librarian into your Canvas or Moodle course for providing feedback to students in discussion boards or blogs, or work with your librarian to develop a live or archived instruction session via Adobe Connect or other video conferencing software.
 Contact your liaison librarian for more information.

 Tours and research visits